 One important note – if you’re making this ahead of time, don’t use a glass pan.
-Putting a cold glass pan into a hot oven can make them break.

 Overnight Strawberry Cream Cheese-Stuffed French Toast Casserole

-- 8 oz . cream cheese cubed
+- 8 ounces cream cheese (cubed)

-- 2 c . sliced strawberries
+- 4 cups sliced strawberries

-- 6 large eggs
+- 10 large eggs

-- 1/4 c . granulated sugar
+- 1/3 cup granulated sugar

-- 1/2 tsp . vanilla extract
+- 1/2 teaspoon vanilla extract

-- 1/2 tsp . almond extract
+- 1/4 teaspoon almond extract (optional)

 - Pinch of salt

-- 3 T . powdered sugar for garnish
+- Powdered sugar for garnish

-Place the cream cheese cubes over the bread cubes.
+- Place the cream cheese cubes over the bread cubes.

-Layer the sliced strawberries over the cream cheese, and cover with the remaining bread cubes.
+- Layer the sliced strawberries over the cream cheese, and cover with the remaining bread cubes.

-Pour the egg mixture over the bread, and smoosh the bread down a little so that the bread can absorb the egg mixture.
+- Pour the egg mixture over the bread, and smoosh the bread down a little so that the bread can absorb the egg mixture.

-Cover and refrigerate overnight.
+- Cover and refrigerate overnight.

-Uncover and bake for about 30-40 minutes.
+- Uncover and bake for about 30-40 minutes.

-Dust with powdered sugar before serving.
+- Dust with powdered sugar before serving.

 -It will work better if the cream cheese is cold when you cube it.
 Also, I used the 1/3 less fat cream cheese, though I wouldn't recommend using fat-free cream cheese.
+Nutrition values are estimates.

 Adapted from The Best Casserole Cookbook Ever.